Bark in the Park™ is the largest dog festival in the US. Bark is a free event, open to all, with a suggested donation of $10 per adult.

 Adults and children can learn about different dog breeds, how to select an appropriate pet and how to give it proper care.
 Non-profit organizations will offer information on fostering, adopting, and spaying and neutering.
 More than 75 local businesses will offer a wide range of dog-related products and services including veterinarian, kennel, grooming, food, treats, supplies, photography, and merchandise.

-- Canine skills demonstrations throughout the day in three entertainment corrals and on the Main Stage.
-Demonstrations in 2019 included K-9, urban mushing, barn hunting, agility, fly ball, and search and rescue.
+- Canine Skills Demonstrations throughout the day in three entertainment corrals and on the Main Stage.

 - Contests, including the popular Dog Costume Contest, Pet/Owner Look-Alike Contest, and Happy Dog Tail Wagging Contest.

-- Kids' Entertainment Zone with Kids' Agility Course, Dog Owner in Training Resource Tent, Doga, DIY Dog Toy Making, Face Painting, Storytime, and the Big Bulldog Bounce House.
+- Kids’ Entertainment Zone with Kids’ DIY Agility Course, Dog Owner Workshops, and the Big Bulldog Bounce House.

-After a busy day of activities, visitors appreciate the Food and Beverage Court, which offers selections from downtown area restaurants and community organizations.
+- Food and Beverage Court offering selections from downtown area restaurants and community organizations.

 Bark in the Park is organized by the Naglee Park Campus Community Association.
 The majority of Bark volunteers are residents in the neighborhood and volunteer for Bark because they want to show guests how proud they are of the community where they reside.

 Come find out why downtown San Jose is the best neighborhood for families and their furry friends.
-Walk through beautiful Naglee Park, a 118-year-old neighborhood, and enjoy the architecture, walkability, and friendliness of our neighbors.
+Walk through beautiful Naglee Park, our historic neighborhood, and enjoy the architecture, walkability, and friendliness of the neighbors.